-WASHINGTON -- Late last night, the Senate approved an amendment by Senator Bob Dole (R-Kan.) authorizing a change in the name of the Topeka Veterans Administration Hospital to honor Harry Colmery and Ralph O'Neil, two outstanding Kansans who have devoted their lives to improving the lot of veterans across the United States.
-Under the legislation, the name would be changed to the "Colmery-O'Neil Veterans Administration Hospital."
+WASHINGTON -- The United States Congress today authorized a change in the name of the Topeka Veterans Administration Hospital to honor Harry Colmery and Ralph O'Neil, two outstanding Kansans who have devoted their lives to improving the lot of veterans across the United States.
+The House and Senate approved legislation introduced by Senator Bob Dole (R-Kan.) which changes the name of the building to the "Colmery-O'Neil Veterans Administration Hospital."